 The Toll of Rheumatoid Arthritis

 Rheumatoid arthritis is an autoimmune disease in which the body’s immune system mistakenly attacks its own tissues.
 It largely affects the joints, causing inflammation that can lead to bone erosion and deformation.
 In severe cases, RA can affect major organs.
+There are lots of treatment options for Rheumatoid Arthritis, such as taking carbon 60 organic olive oil, Kineret, and physiotherapy.
+The treatment offered will depend on how severe the pain is though.

 “People often ask me what it feels like when it acts up,” he says.
 “While there are specific joints that can swell up or ache, really the worst part of the disease is this general overall malaise that comes over you.
 You get this decentralized aching that’s all over your body, along with low-grade fever.”